Spamty/api-docs/README.md

 The `master` branch is pushed to Apiary.io with Codeship (one way only).
 See: https://help.apiary.io/api_101/bitbucket-integration/

+And pushed to git server via Bitbucket pipelines.

 ## Issues & Bugs

 Report issues and bugs [on Bitbucket](https://bitbucket.org/spamty/api-docs/issues)